-The ubiquity of death devalued life, as some -both men and women- sold themselves for the brief gratification of others, in return for food.
+The ubiquity of death devalued life.
 Opportunists stole ration cards from easy targets (including the dead), then people killed for them, even relatives -then close relatives.

 In their homes, whole families slowly transitioned from the living into the dead, member by member.
 Weakening survivors documented such passings, with no memorials but the names and dates on scrap paper; themselves only days, weeks or months behind.
 Who would write their names?
 They hid deceased ration card holders and claimed the absent members shares until the life-saving documents expired; the owners still providing for remaining family members in absentia -if only temporarily.

 Changes became apparent in the population’s physicality: emerging from bodies unable to contain them further.
 Citizens grew withered, aged (irrespective of their years), bloated through malnutrition, with stick-bones for limbs that jutted from clothing that would no longer fit.
 Trauma rendered some unable to recognise their own reflections or even acknowledge their own identities beyond those strange, unknown old faces that gazed blankly back from mirrors or the windows of emptying shops.